projectweekend/Pi-Control-Service/README.md

 ## Custom action service

-The custom action service (`pi_control_service.CustomActionService`) allows you to call methods on a special "actions" class that you define.
+The custom action service (`pi_control_service.CustomActionControlService`) allows you to call methods on a special "actions" class that you define.
 Using it, the possibilities are almost limitless.

 ### Starting the custom action service